Redmessi/Spielerei/README.md

    ```bash
    flask run --app app
    ```
+   On Windows you can use `start.bat` which will create a virtual environment if necessary and start the server automatically.

 ## Running the App
-With the server running you can access these endpoints:
+With the server running you can open `http://127.0.0.1:5000/` in your browser to use a small test interface.
+The API exposes these endpoints:

 - `GET /teams` lists all teams with their current ELO rating.
 - `POST /simulate` simulates a match.
 Send JSON with `team_a`, `team_b` and